Creative Stoke

 :: Shelton Enterprise Centre, Stoke-on-Trent.
 90 managed workshops and offices for all kinds of small businesses.
 Offers "easy in, easy out" letting arrangements, central reception, 24-hour access, and a conference room.
 Near to the University and mainline rail station.

 :: Staffordshire University Creative Village on the College Road campus, Stoke-on-Trent.
-The open plan workshop opens in 2006, and is sub-divided into areas with workbenches, seating, storage, and broadband.
+The open plan workshop opened in 2006, and is sub-divided into areas with workbenches, seating, storage, and broadband.
+Located on the Stoke-on-Trent campus, and conveniently near the train station.

 :: Lonsdale Chambers & Victoria Chambers - business incubation complex for start-up IT and office-based companies.